enkidevs/curriculum/security/appsec/dependency-analysis/scan-dependencies.md

 - [Bundler-audit](https://github.com/rubysec/bundler-audit)
 - [Hakiri](https://hakiri.io/)

+### Other

+- Some version control systems will automatically scan dependencies in public repositories.

 Use the *edit this insight* feature if you have recommendations or see out of date tools.